Takashiidobe/notes/src/books/game-programming-patterns/observer.md

 ## Achievement Unlocked

-Let\'s add achievements to our game \-- We\'ll do so with the Observer pattern.
+Let's add achievements to our game -- We'll do so with the Observer pattern.

 Observers let one piece of code announce that something interesting happened, and letting listeners subscribe to it.

-Let\'s implement an observer that notifies anything at all when our character falls off a bridge.
+Let's implement an observer that notifies anything at all when our character falls off a bridge.

 ```cpp